 \subsection{$\ours$ ablation}

 \paragraph{Effect of $\gamma$ and $\beta$ in $\ours$} To study the effect of $\gamma$, we fix the statistical rejection sampling $\beta=0.5$, and vary $\gamma=0.005,0.05,0.5$ in the loss function on Reddit TL;DR dataset.
 Figure~\ref{fig:effect_of_margin} shows that $\gamma=0.05$ provides the optimal win rate.
 To study the effect of $\beta$ for rejection sampling, we fix the $\gamma=0.05$ in the loss function and vary $\beta=0,0.05,0.5,5$ on Reddit TL;DR dataset.
 Figure~\ref{fig:effect_of_beta} shows that $\beta=0.5$ provides the optimal win rate.
-Notice that $\beta=0$ coincides with the rejection sampling algorithm mentioned in~\citet{bai2022training} and~\citet{touvron2023llama}.
-Thus it is not always best to select top-k-over-N, which is because the quality of reward model may be limited and we should not blindly trust reward without regularization in the constraint reward optimization (Equation~(\ref{eq:objective})).

 \paragraph{Preference pairs sampling and ranking} To better understand the effect of tournament ranking and statistical rejection sampling, we compare among different sampling strategies.
-Since we first sample 64 responses from sft policy and followed by 8 responses by statistical rejection sampling, it is natural to ask: why not use all of the 64 samples in the calibration?
-In SLiC, we use tournament ranking, which introduces bias on higher reward sequences.
-We would like to understand the effect of that.
+Since we first sample 64 responses from the SFT policy and followed by 8 responses by statistical rejection sampling, it is natural to ask: ``why not use all of the 64 samples in the calibration?''
+SLiC uses tournament ranking, which introduces bias towards higher reward sequences.
 Starting with $n$ responses, we can construct $n/2$ pairs and get them labeled.
 We call this approach ``first-round-rank''.
-We can also keep the tournament until the winner is decided with a total of $n-1$ pairs (each game eliminates one response).
+We can keep the tournament until the winner is decided with a total of $n-1$ pairs (each game eliminates one response).
 We call this approach ``tournament-rank''.
 We use sigmoid-norm loss and conduct ablation study on six settings (Table~\ref{tab:sample_rank_ablation}).
 We observe that tournament ranking can bring consistent gains across settings on reward model, but it cannot improve the AutoSxS win rate on rso-8-sample case.
-Rso-8-sample-first-round-rank shows to be the optimal choice based on AutoSxS metric, which means it is not always good to sample many responses or conduct the tournament ranking.
+Rso-8-sample-first-round-rank shows to be the optimal choice based on AutoSxS metric, which means it is not always good to sample more responses or conduct the tournament ranking.

 \paragraph{Scale up the policy model} To understand how well the RSO can be scaled up to larger policy models, we train a T5-XXL policy model and fix the loss as sigmoid-norm.
 Table~\ref{tab:xxl_results} shows that RSO scales up well and improves AutoSxS upon DPO by 1.1\% and 33.1\% on two tasks, respectively.